Sumvec/Conversational-Layer-agent-frontend/README.md

 Save your real values to .env.
 Do not commit .env to git — .gitignore already excludes it.

 Start the dev server:
-npm run dev
+npm run dev:frontend
-# Open the app in the browser — the exact URL will appear in the console (commonly http://localhost:3000 or http://localhost:5173 depending on your setup).
+# Open the app in the browser — the exact URL will appear in the console (commonly http://localhost:3000 or http://localhost:8000 depending on your setup).